 Get more advice on choosing garden furniture.

-8. Liven up the decking area with potted plants
+8. Liven up small garden decks with potted plants

 Find out more about container gardening for small spaces.

 If your small garden is on a slope, you've actually been handed a golden opportunity.
 Rather than trying to level it or dividing it into lots of different zones, creating decking on different levels will make it more usable and enhance the feeling of space.